About this guide

 Your obligations under the Lobbyist Code of Conduct

 Under the code, you must check if a lobbyist is on the register of lobbyists before you meet with them.
+If the person is a Government Affairs Director, you must check on the Register of Government Affairs Directors.
 This will assure you of their credentials.

-If a lobbyist is not on the register, you must tell them you can’t meet until they register.
+If a lobbyist is not on the register, you cannot meet them until they are registered.

 If a lobbyist contacts you and isn’t on the register, email email@example.com to advise that a lobbyist tried to meet with you but wasn’t registered.

 To check if someone is a lobbyist, you can also check their company website.

 Their website may advertise services like government relations or public affairs.
 It may also have a list of clients or former political links of its staff.
 Having this information on their website also suggests they are a lobbyist.

 What a lobbyist must tell you before you first meet with them

 Under the code, you can only meet with a person who says they’re a lobbyist after they confirm:

 - they’re registered on the Register of Lobbyists or the Register of Government Affairs Directors

 - they’re making contact on behalf of a third party